🎉 Celebrate the official opening of the new Foxhound Beekeeping Store and Pollination Center. Join us on November 22nd at 11 AM!

 7-Day Flash Treatment

 Designed to meet the needs of commercial beekeepers, Amiflex can be used before, after or in-between honey flows.
 This timing would work great after pollination while in transport from the next location.
+Treatments in December, during the broodless period, are especially effective for winter hive health.

 Because the active ingredient is Amitraz, Amiflex should only be used when honey supers are not present.
 A second treatment can be applied with a 7-day break between treatments.